Now that we understand what git is, and why we want to use it, we need to install it first.

 gitk in your command line or terminal.
 To run git-gui, type

 git gui instead.
-These commands need to be issued from an existing git repository.
+These commands need to be issued from an existing git repository, which we'll cover soon.